International Business Management M.Sc.

 Your international network

 International Business Management M.Sc. at Mainz University of Applied Sciences is specifically designed for international study.
-This is made possible by the closely coordinated collaboration with London South Bank University (LSBU), which enables you to study in both Germany and the UK, giving you insight into both markets.
+This is made possible by the closely coordinated collaboration with Bayes Business School, which enables you to study in both Germany and the UK, giving you insight into both markets.
 You will also lay the foundations for an international career or–if you already have experience in working abroad–qualify for management positions in the global market.

 You will begin your studies in Mainz, where all classes are held in English.
 This gives you the opportunity to further hone your language skills and add important business terminology.
 This is crucial if you want to survive on the international market.
 It will also prepare you for the second semester in London and for your thesis, which you will also write in English.